-Sparkling wine is a must-have at a festive daytime party such a brunch, bridal shower or a gathering of girlfriends.
+Sparkling wine is a must-have at a festive daytime party, such as a brunch, bridal shower, or a gathering of girlfriends.
 And, jazzing up the glass tends to impress guests because it shows that extra thought was put into the fun.

-With that in mind, here are simple ways to garnish a champagne flute or coupe in a matter of minutes (or seconds, depending on which flourish you choose).
+With that in mind, here are simple ways to garnish a champagne flute or coupe in minutes (or seconds, depending on which flourish you choose).

-Dropping a simple raspberry, a spoonful of pomegranate seeds or perching a strawberry on the rim of the glass is by far the easiest garnish and a touch that is always appreciated by guests.
+Dropping a simple raspberry, a spoonful of pomegranate seeds or perching a strawberry on the rim of the glass is by far the easiest garnish and a touch that guests always appreciate.

 This technique tends to look better in a coupe style of champagne glass.
+These simple garnishes will jazz up a champagne flute or coupe (as well as other cocktails) in seconds.
 Drop a few pomegranate seeds in and lean a sprig of rosemary on its side for a Christmas party.
 I’ve also seen a simple stem of flowering purple lavender slipped into champagne flutes.

 Sound crazy?
-It’s not (and even more of a reason to use a value champagne) and quite a trendy thing to do with a glass of champagne these days.
+It’s not (and even more of a reason to use a value champagne) and quite trendy with a glass of champagne these days.
 All you need to do is dunk rock candy on a stick into a glass of champagne.
 Rock candy also comes in a variety of colors.